brucou/graph-adt/README.md

     the pull version of `rxjs`)
   - property-based testing libraries ([jsverify](https://github.com/jsverify/jsverify), or
   [jscheck](http://www.jscheck.org/))

+### Contracts
+Same contracts as `searchGraphEdges`, except that the implicit contract that the search must terminate can be relaxed.

 ## Provided searches
 For the sake of our needs, we provided two parameter presets (`isTraversableEdge`, and `isGoalReached`):